Why use AHAs?

 AHAs or alpha hydroxy acids have been used in beauty for centuries because they work to renew your skin.
 Ancient civilisations had the knowledge that fruit-based acids have natural cleansing and exfoliating actions on the skin to slough away dead skin cells.
 They knew that by using these fruit acids, brighter fresher skin below gets revealed.
 This AHA action has been the reason AHAs or Alpha Hydroxy Acids have been so popular over time.

 Where are AHAs used?

-AHAs are naturally occurring acids found in plants, and are generally extracted from various fruits, sugarcane and sugarbeet, AHAs can also be synthesised.
+AHAs are naturally occurring acids found in plants, and are generally extracted from various fruits, sugarcane, and sugarbeet, AHAs can also be synthesised.
 AHAs are a skincare and cosmetic ingredient of great importance.
-AHAs frequently form the base of beauty products to reduce wrinkles, to soften defining lines and brighten ageing dull skin.
-They improve the overall look of skin by enhancing skin cells turnover to show the glow of new skin.
+AHAs frequently form the base of beauty products to reduce wrinkles, to soften defining lines, and brighten ageing dull skin.
+They improve the overall look of skin by enhancing skin cell turnover to show the glow of new skin.